cdepillabout/evil-nix/README.md

 > long-time Nix user, you're recommended to just jump directly to the technical
 > explanation in the following section.

-The Nix ecosystem is comprised of quite a few different things.
-It is a build tool and system daemon, somewhat similar to `docker build` and `dockerd`.
-It is also a programming language, similar to the language used to write `Dockerfile`s, although Nix more powerful and more composable.
-There is a large set of packages defined using the Nix language, called [Nixpkgs](https://github.com/NixOS/nixpkgs).
-This is somewhat similar to the Debian or Arch Linux package sets.
+The Nix ecosystem is comprised of [quite a few different things]():

+-   Nix is a build tool and system daemon, somewhat similar to `docker build` and `dockerd`.

+-   Nix is also a programming language, similar to the language used to write `Dockerfile`s (although Nix is more powerful and more composable)

+-   There is a large set of packages defined using the Nix language, called [Nixpkgs](https://github.com/NixOS/nixpkgs).
+Nixpkgs is somewhat similar to the Debian or Arch Linux package sets.
 Although, because of Nix's programability and composability, Nixpkgs feels much more flexible than other Linux distro's package sets.

-There is also a Linux distribution called NixOS, which uses the Nix programming language to define system settings (for example, the contents of files in `/etc`), and uses packages from Nixpkgs.
+-   There is a Linux distribution called NixOS, which uses the Nix programming language to define system settings (for example, the contents of files in `/etc`), and uses packages from Nixpkgs.
 NixOS feels like a cross between a normal Linux distribution and a tool like Ansible/Puppet/Chef.

-In order to understand `evil-nix`, we only need to look at the Nix the-programming-language and Nix the-build-tool.
+In order to understand `evil-nix`, we only need to look at Nix the-programming-language and Nix the-build-tool.

 The Nix programming language has a concept of a _derivation_.
 A derivation is